xtrinch/yocto-a10-olinuxino-lime-sato/README.md

 Yocto poky distribution sato image repo setup for A10 Olinuxino Lime development board.
 (Sato image contains an X11 environment with a file browser, terminal, media player, ...)
+The sato image is provided by the poky distirbution, this repo just sets everything up to be able to build it.

 Dependencies are the poky layer, openembedded layer and the sunxi layer,